baudren/montepython_public/sphinx-documentation/installation.rst

   ~]$ python
   >>> from classy import Class

-If the installation was successfull, this should work within any directory.
+If the installation was successful, this should work within any directory.
 If you get no error message from this line, you know everything is fine.
+If the step :code:`python setup.py install --user` does not succeed, but that the :code:`build` is successful, then as far as |MP| is concerned, there are no issues.
+The code will be found nonetheless.

 If at some point you have several different coexisting versions of
 |CLASS| on the system, and you are worried that |MP| is not using the